 I really don’t care much for movies based on historical events, save perhaps for their entertainment value.
 And, just so we’re clear, I care even less when the history being presented is preceded by the monikers U.S. or American.
-Both tend to add just a tad bit of jaundice to many a discerning eye.
+Both tend to contain just a tad bit of jaundice to this discerning eye.

 I’m not saying I dislike history.
 Mel Brooks’ History of the World is one of my personal faves and should go down in history as one of the all time best.